PDFBench: A Benchmark for De novo Protein Design from Function: Acknowledgements

 Next, we discuss the language alignment metrics that do not rely on oracle models.
 The GT-TM Score measures the similarity between a designed protein and the ground truth structure.
 Since protein structure determines function, it is generally assumed that structurally similar proteins exhibit similar functions.
 However, we argue whether proteins with similar functions can fold into dissimilar structures.
-In Figures \ref{fig:language-oracle}(b) and (c), proteins designed by Pinal and fine-tuned ProteinDT are sampled for illustration.
-The average score reported in Table~\ref{tab:res-desc-seq} is used as the threshold to determine whether the GT-TM score is considered high.
-It can be observed that 96.74\% of the Pinal-designed proteins with high similarity to the ground truth exhibit high ProTrek scores (above 15), while 75.92\% achieve high EvoLlama scores (above 50).
-A similar conclusion can be drawn from the ProteinDT-designed proteins, demonstrating that high structural similarity leads to similar functions.
-Furthermore, for proteins with lower structural similarity, no correlation between structural similarity and functional similarity is observed.
+In Figures \ref{fig:language-oracle}(b) and (c), proteins designed by Pinal and ProDVa are sampled for illustration.
+The average score reported in Table~\ref{tab:main-res-desc} is used as the threshold to determine whether the GT-TM Score is considered high.
+It can be observed that 96.73\% of the Pinal-designed proteins with high similarity to the ground truth exhibit high ProTrek scores (above 15), while 75.89\% achieve high EvoLlama scores (above 50).
+A similar conclusion can be drawn from the ProDVa-designed proteins, demonstrating that high structural similarity leads to similar functions.
+Furthermore, for proteins with lower structural similarity, no correlation between the two similarities is observed.

-\takeaway{A high GT-TM Score generally indicates functional similarity among structurally similar proteins.
-However, high structural similarity is not a prerequisite for designing well-aligned proteins.
-Therefore, relying solely on this metric provides limited insight into whether the designed proteins align well with their functional descriptions.}
+\takeaway{A high GT-TM Score indicates strong structural similarity, but structural similarity is not necessary for good language alignment.}